Bariatric Surgery and Metabolic Weight Loss Center

 - Bariatric Program Coordinator

 Attending a support group helps provide insight and real-world experiences from others like you.
+Our support groups are specifically designed for patients at any stage of the bariatric surgery process, including those who are still considering surgery or are post-operative.
 Bringing loved ones to support group builds understanding of your journey.